seantrott/seantrott.github.io/research.md

-## Ambiguity in the mental lexicon
+## How are ambiguous words represented?

 The prevalence of lexical ambiguity also raises the question of how human minds *process* and *represent* the meanings of ambiguous words.

 Traditionally, words and their meanings as conceived as discrete entries in a mental dictionary.
 But meaning is often dynamically modulated in different contexts.
 We've been exploring an alternative account, in which word meanings are viewed as attractors in a continuous state-space---and then asking whether there is evidence for category boundaries atop this continuous space.
+[Recent work](https://psycnet.apa.org/record/2023-51926-001) suggests word meaning may be **both categorical and continuous**.

 Relevant papers and projects:

+- **Trott, S.**, & Bergen, B. (2023).
+Word meaning is both categorical and continuous.
+Psychological Review. [[Link]](https://psycnet.apa.org/record/2023-51926-001)

 - DeLong, K. A., **Trott, S.**, & Kutas, M. (2022).
 Offline dominance and zeugmatic similarity normings of variably ambiguous words assessed against a neural language model (BERT).
 Behavior Research Methods, 1-21.